olemb/overdub/README.rst

 =============================================

-Overdub is a very simple Python program that allows you to do unlimited overdubs into and audio buffer.
+Overdub is a very simple Python program that allows you to do unlimited overdubs into an audio buffer.

 Conceptually it's like having a tape recorder without an erase head except the tape is digital.